Guidelines on the use of generative AI

 Many generative AI tools allow you to paste content or upload images easily to assist with tasks.
 While useful, this can introduce risks to intellectual property, privacy and security when not used thoughtfully.

 The terms of use on tools vary widely, and may allow use or access to inputs in ways that don’t fit the University’s needs or regulations.
-You should not generally input any confidential or sensitive data into a tool.
-A good rule of thumb is that tools should generally be used for content which is in the public domain or which you wouldn’t be worried about being made public.
+The InfoSec team has produced specific guidance around University-licensed ChatGPT Edu and Copilot, which can be used for confidential data but still require good data practices and care.
+You should not input any confidential or sensitive data into tools that haven’t been reviewed and cleared for internal or confidential data.
+A good rule of thumb is that these other tools should generally be used only for content which is in the public domain and which you wouldn’t be worried about being made public.

-We will be open with each other about the use of AI in our work, ensuring that team members and our wider stakeholders know what sorts of tools we use and how we might use them.
+We are open with each other about the use of AI in our work, ensuring that team members and our wider stakeholders know what sorts of tools we use and how we use them.

-We will be open with our audiences about the use of AI in our work, including publishing these guidelines and using boilerplate labels where appropriate.
+We are transparent with our audiences about our use of AI, proactively addressing any concerns about authenticity, trust, and human oversight in our communications, including publishing these guidelines and using boilerplate labels where appropriate.

 Where a communicator feels that AI has played a key role in developing content (for example, by doing more than just assisting with edits), they may wish to use the following label.
 Placement would necessarily vary by tool, but the label should be visible to viewers.